NeuralMMO/client/README.rst

 |fire| Neural MMO Client
 ########################

-This repository contains the Unity3D client for the main [Neural MMO Project](https://github.com/jsuarez5341/neural-mmo).
+This repository contains the Unity3D client for the main `[Neural MMO] <https://github.com/jsuarez5341/neural-mmo>`_ project.
 You should expect 50-60 FPS on a high end desktop.
 It's written in C# in a manner accessible to researchers and developers who work primarily in Python.

 |icon| Setup
 ############